ExSaw/ExSaw/README.md

 - Hi👋, I’m @ExSaw (RickRip), and I'm an J1 Android Developer.
 - 👀❤ I’m interested in moving to another country.
-- ✓ My skills set: Kotlin, JAVA, C++, Lua, GLSL, OpenGL, Git, JSON, SQL, ROOM, Retrofit, DaggerHilt, Epoxy, LibGDX and lots of other things used in development for the Android OS.
+- ✓ My skills set: Kotlin, JAVA, C++, Lua, GLSL, OpenGL, GitFlow, JSON, ROOM, Retrofit, DaggerHilt, Epoxy, LibGDX, Concurrency, Coroutines and lots of other things used in development for the Android OS.
 - 🌱 I’m currently learning: English and all stuff typed above.
 - 📫 You can always PM me if you are interested in my person.
 My e-mail is: USATU.robotics@gmail.com